-- Continuing to work with our suppliers to increase the completeness and accuracy of conflict minerals reporting. - Assessing opportunities to provide additional awareness, training, best practices or other assistance to our suppliers with respect to conflict minerals reporting. - Conduct outreach directly, or through RMI, for the RMAP Non-Conformant SORs identified in supplier CMRT responses. - Introducing an ESG component into our program award criteria as part of Magna's strategy to improve sustainability performance across our supply chain.
-The criteria includes a supplier's NQC Self-Assessment Questionnaire (SAQ) score, which includes a conflict minerals component. - Maintaining our support for industry initiatives aimed at improving supply chain transparency, including, through our membership and participation in the AIAG, OESA and other industry associations. - Supporting ongoing SOR audit and validation initiatives, including through our membership and participation in the RMI. - Annually evaluating opportunities to enhance our Program, including by monitoring best practices adopted by peer companies and automotive customers, and those developed by industry organizations. - Continuing to monitor legislative developments regarding responsible sourcing, including new or incremental reporting requirements.
+- Continuing to work with our suppliers to increase the completeness and accuracy of conflict minerals reporting. - Assessing opportunities to provide additional awareness, training, best practices or other assistance to our suppliers with respect to conflict minerals reporting. - Conduct outreach directly, or through RMI, for the RMAP Non-Conformant SORs identified in supplier CMRT responses. - Introduced an ESG component into our program award criteria as part of Magna's strategy to improve sustainability performance across our supply chain.
+The criteria includes a supplier's NQC Self-Assessment Questionnaire (SAQ) score, which includes a conflict minerals component. - Maintaining our support for industry initiatives aimed at improving supply chain transparency, including, through our membership and participation in the AIAG, OESA and other industry associations. - Supporting ongoing SOR audit and validation initiatives, including through our membership and participation in the RMI. - Annually evaluating opportunities to enhance our Program, including by monitoring best practices adopted by peer companies and automotive customers, and those developed by industry organizations.
+In 2025, we expect to migrate our conflict minerals program to a third party platform to facilitate program management. - Continuing to monitor legislative developments regarding responsible sourcing, including new or incremental reporting requirements.

-APPENDIX I TO THE 2023 CONFLICT MINERALS REPORT OF MAGNA INTERNATIONAL INC.
+APPENDIX I TO THE 2024 CONFLICT MINERALS REPORT OF MAGNA INTERNATIONAL INC.